Logo

 1. Pay every bill on time

-More than a third of your credit score is based on how well you pay the bills that are reported to the credit bureaus.
-In fact, paying your monthly credit card or personal loan payments late even a few times can knock valuable points off your score.
-So, the single best thing you can do to beef up your creditworthiness is to ensure you pay at least the minimums owed.
+Payment history is the most important factor in your credit score—accounting for 35% of your FICO® Score, the most widely used credit-scoring model.[1][2]
+Paying your monthly credit card or personal loan payments late even a few times can knock valuable points off your score.
+So, the single best thing you can do to beef up your creditworthiness is to pay your bills on time.[3]

-Need some help sticking to a schedule?
-Try these hacks:
+Need some help sticking to a bill-paying schedule?
+Try these tips:

-• Alert yourself Use technology to your advantage.
+• Alert yourself.
+Use technology to your advantage.
 Log into your loan or credit card accounts and set up notifications.
-You can choose text or email notifications when a bill’s due date is approaching.
+You can choose to receive text or email notifications when a bill’s due date is approaching.

-• Set up automatic bill pay Have your credit card or lender automatically pull the payment owed from your bank account before the bill is due.
+• Set up automatic bill pay.
+Have your credit card issuer or lender automatically pull the payment owed from your bank account before the bill is due.

-• Align your payment dates Check with your lenders to see if they’ll allow you to change your monthly due dates.
-It’s much easier to remember one or two due dates a month than to keep tabs on 10.
+• Align your payment dates.
+Check with your lenders to see if they’ll allow you to change your monthly due dates.
+It’s much easier to remember one or two due dates a month than to keep tabs on all your bills separately.

 2. Use less credit

-• Pay down debt Any balance you carry on your cards adds to your utilization ratio.
-If you’re struggling with high-interest debt, try a proven strategy for paying off your debt faster.
-Maybe consider consolidating your credit card debt at a lower interest rate.
+• Pay down debt.
+Any balance you carry on your credit cards adds to your utilization ratio.
+If you’re struggling with high-interest debt, try a proven strategy for paying off your debt faster, like the snowball or avalanche methods.
+Or, a debt consolidation loan can help you pay off all your credit cards at a lower interest rate with one convenient payment.

 3. Request an increase to your credit limits